fuzziqersoftware/rfid-access/README.md

 - An HID iClass R40 RFID reader (you can buy these new or used on eBay; many office buildings use them)
 - A 3D-printed cover for a deadbolt knob, to lock and unlock the door
 - A custom PCB to power the servo and route the reader connections appropriately (but you don't need this - you can also use perfboard or wire manually)
+- A couple of resistors, a MOSFET, and an IR LED and IR phototransistor (see schematic)

 ## Hardware setup